Yahya El Hindi: Budaiya

 On 28 November 2020, El Hindi moved to newly-promoted Bahraini Premier League side Budaiya.
 He played 16 league games in 2020–21, and helped his side avoid relegation by finishing in seventh place.

 Ansar

 On 16 December 2021, El Hindi signed for Ansar in the Lebanese Premier League.
 He renewed with Ansar for an additional season on 29 June 2022.

+Return to Australia

+On 27 September 2025, El Hindi returned to Australia and signed for Wests APIA FC ahead of the 2025 Australian Championship.

 International career

 El Hindi represented the Lebanon national under-23 team during the 2020 AFC U-23 Championship qualification, playing once against the United Arab Emirates in a 6–1 defeat.

 His debut for the senior team came on 30 July 2019, in a 1–0 defeat against Iraq at the 2019 WAFF Championship.
 El Hindi became the third Australian to play for Lebanon, after Michael Reda and Buddy Farah.
 Despite the defeat, he was nominated Man of the Match.

+In December 2023, El Hindi was included in the Lebanese squad for the 2023 AFC Asian Cup.